laliberte/cdb_query/docs/install.rst

 netCDF Operators (NCO)
 ^^^^^^^^^^^^^^^^^^^^^^
 Some of the recipes make use of `NCO`.
-These recipes were tested using version 4.4.0 linked against the aforementioned netcdf libraries.
+These recipes were tested using version 4.4.0 linked against the netcdf libraries built in :ref:`install-source`.
 Please consult the project's webpage for information on how to install: http://nco.sourceforge.net/.

 These recipes were tested using the `NCO` built using the BASH script found in :ref:`install-nco`